top of page

 • Rated: Not Rated

-Gertie the Dinosaur is one of the earliest animated movies, and the earliest one to feature a dinosaur.
+Gertie the Dinosaur is one of the earliest animated movies and the earliest one to feature a dinosaur.
 It was made in the early 1900s, during the age of silent cinema.
-Essentially, the silent animated movie follows Gertie and her master McCay.
-The dynamics of the duo closely resemble one of a circus animal and its trainer, where McCay would nudge her to do simple tricks.
+Essentially, the silent animated movie follows Gertie and her master, McCay.
+The dynamics of the duo closely resemble those of a circus animal and its trainer, where McCay would nudge her to do simple tricks.

 Unique and innovative for its time, Gertie the Dinosaur is an intricate silent animation where breaths are rhythmic, backgrounds relatively detailed, and thick skin folded cohesively.
 Instead of speech, they used dialogue intertitles—even then, they had to get visually descriptive to make up for the dinosaur’s lack of communication in human languages.

-This keyframe silent animated movie was drawn on rice paper and photographed atop cardboard, but more importantly, it has ultimately contributed largely to animation as we know it today.
+This keyframe silent animated film was drawn on rice paper and photographed atop cardboard, but more importantly, it has ultimately contributed largely to animation as we know it today.

 2. Fantasia